-- Charges must be for medically necessary care.
-The Plan will pay benefits only for services, supplies and equipment that the Plan considers to be medically necessary. - The Plan will pay benefits only up to the allowed amount. - Charges must be incurred while the patient is covered.
+Charges must be for medically necessary care.
+The Plan will pay benefits only for services, supplies and equipment that the Plan considers to be medically necessary.

+- The Plan will pay benefits only up to the allowed amount. - Charges must be incurred while the patient is covered.
 The Plan will not reimburse any expenses incurred by a person while the person is not covered under the Plan.

-Empire ID Card.
+IBC ID Card.
 This card gives you access to thousands of doctors, surgeons, hospitals and other health care facilities in the network.
-It also gives you 24-hour phone access to a registered nurse who can help you with your health care decisions.
+You must present this ID card whenever you receive services.